Sunday, 5 February 2012

 "Yes, and that's the tragedy."
 I sighed.

-"Why do you say tragedy?" she probed further.
+"Why would you say tragedy?" she probed further.

 "I never learned any more French than was necessary to get out of high school with a diploma.”
 I admitted.